YueYANG1996/R2D2-Flag-Capture-Game/README.md

 	pass
 ```

-1. **[8 points]** Implement the function: ```perform_move(self, current_state, move_state)``` to execute the movement of the robot and update the game accordingly.
+1. **[8 points]** Implement the function: ```perform_move(self, robot, direction)``` to execute the movement of the robot and update the game accordingly.
 Make sure to update the map, state, and robot_pos parameters.
-This function should also return the direction of the movement ("north", "south", "west", "east").
-The first input corresponds to the position of a robot, and the second corresponds to the position the robot should move to.
-You can assume that all inputs to this function will follow correct logic (i.e. only being able to move one step, can't move off the board, etc.).
+The first input corresponds to the the robot, and the second corresponds to the direction that the robot should move.
+You should thown an exception if this function tries to do something illegal (e.g. moves into an occupied space, or moves off the board, etc.).

 ```python
 >>> graph.printmap()